designstem/projects/waste/index.md

 https://footprint.wwf.org.uk/

-What could you do to make your footprint less?
+What could you do to reduce your footprint?

-Write this down.
+Write it down.

 ---

 | section: Ocean Cleanup

-## Ocean Cleanup initiative
+## Ocean cleanup initiative

 ***TODO: Shorten, add stcructure***

-A lot of people are aware of our footprint and are taking action in order to make the world a better place to live
+A lot of people are aware of their footprint and are taking action in order to make the world a better place to live.

 At age 16 (2011), Boyan Slat came across more plastic than fish while diving in Greece.
 He decided to devote a high school project for deeper investigation into ocean plastic pollution and why it was considered impossible to clean up.